coverte552/Showcase/proxmox/readme.md

 # Proxmox
-Some quick cheat sheets I've made for myslef to refrence quickly.
+Some quick cheat sheets I've made for myself to refrence quickly.